bunjlabs/Fuga-Framework/README.md

 }
 ```

-Now add this controller to routes map.
-Create file `default.routes` in `routes/` directory with this content:
+Now whe can add this controller to routes map.
+Just create file `default.routes` in `routes/` directory with this content:

 ```
 use com.example.controllers